Affiliate Marketing Downsides: Is It Still Worth It?

 Since then, I have been more careful and only joined affiliate programs after an invitation from a reputable company.

-The benefit is that I can communicate directly with a company and check a product or service thoroughly before I commit to promoting it on my site.
+The benefit is that I can communicate directly with a company and thoroughly check a product or service before committing to promoting it on my site.

 But it is not a guarantee that things won’t change or go wrong.